 The 6.35mm plug, or ¼-inch connector, is this list’s largest and oldest connector.
 They were traditionally used as old-school telephone connectors and come in TS or TRS configurations.

 Today, people use 6.35mm connectors mainly with professional audio equipment such as amplifiers, mixing consoles, audio interfaces, and musical instruments.

 These are some examples of 6.35mm connectors:

 |UGREEN Stereo Audio Adapter||6.35mm Male to 3.5mm Female||TRS|

 How the Headphone Jack and Plug Affect Sound Quality

 Since headphone plugs and jacks are responsible for transmitting audio signals, they can:

 - indirectly affect the overall quality of sound

-- tell us what the cable is capable or not capable of doing (mic, stereo support, etc.).
+- tell us what the cable is capable or incapable of doing (mic, stereo support, etc.).

-Before we delve into how this happens, let us first understand two basic concepts regarding transmitted signals between your headphones and audio source.
+Before we delve into how this happens, let’s first tackle two basic concepts regarding transmitted signals between headphones and audio sources.